Shubham-kc/Reddit-Data-Analysis-Using-Python/README.md

 # Reddit-Data-Analysis-Using-Python
-This post is the first of a 4-part tutorial on extracting and analysing data from reddit.
+This project is on extracting and analysing data from reddit.
 It is aimed at people completely new to working with JSON data.
-The parts are: 1.
-Setting up the environment.
-This week’s post will explain how to set up your environment with all the required packages in a way that lends itself to completely reproducible research.
-2. Extracting the data.
-Next week, I will cover how to pull JSON-encoded data from reddit (using /r/relationships as my example) and put in into a pandas DataFrame for analysis.
+The parts are:
+1. Setting up the environment.
+2. Extracting the data from reddot.com.
 3. Cleaning and describing the data.
-In two weeks I will demonstrate some data cleaning and basic descriptives in pandas.
 4. Analysing the data.
-I will end in three weeks by setting up some basic hypotheses and testing them using pandas and scipy and showing some plotting in matplotlib.